wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 The ``Constants.java`` class is where globally-accessible robot constants (such as speeds, unit conversion factors, PID gains, and sensor/motor ports) can be stored.
-It is recommended that users separate these constants into individual inner clases corresponding to subsystems or robot modes, to keep variable names shorter.
+It is recommended that users separate these constants into individual inner classes corresponding to subsystems or robot modes, to keep variable names shorter.
 All constants declared in ``Constants.java`` should be declared as ``public static final`` so that they are globally accessible and cannot be changed.